Accepting family estrangement is the hardest during the holidays. Perhaps you are dealing with family issues that are getting you down.

 Advent is such a great time to bond as a family and focus on the real reason for the season.
 I don’t know how I would have gotten through the holidays without my faith.

 It is important to live your life…move forward.
 Give yourself permission to smile and celebrate the season.
-There is no point in ruining everyone else’s holiday because you are sad.
-Tuck those feeling away, and save it for your journal.
+There is no point in ruining everyone else’s holiday because you are struggling with accepting family estrangement.

 5. Process your feelings

 Put your feelings down on paper.
 Write through the pain.
 It is a healthy way to process your feelings about the holidays.
 If you don’t want to journal, talk with someone.